Old Thurlstone Views

 2003

-Thurlstone First School, 1907
+Thurlstone Sunday School, 1907

-1907 classNot Clickable - 2001
+1907 classNot Clickable - 2001Date stone2011 View

 Whitsuntide 1933

-Whitsun Parade in Thurlstone 2003 Whitsun
+Whitsun Parade in Thurlstone 2003 Whitsun 1970s Parade

-Whitsun Signs
+Whitsun Signs 1970s Parade

 A Personal History

-A house on Matthew Gap was the home of my father Frank, my uncle John, my great-uncle Alfred, my grandmother Emily and my grandfather John Thomas Briggs.
-Inscribed above the door to what was '7 Woodland View, Matthew Gap', is something like Old Jack's, which refers to my uncle John who lived there all his life (and after whom I was named).
+Alfred BriggsA house on Matthew Gap was the home of my father Frank, uncle John, great-uncle Alfred, grandmother Emily and my grandfather John Thomas Briggs.
+Inscribed above the door to what was '7 Woodland View, Matthew Gap', is a stone with something like Old Jack's, referring to my uncle John who lived there all his life (and after whom I was named).
 The house had no electric in those days, a valve radio ran from batteries and lighting was a gas mantle hanging from the beamed ceiling.

-Alfred BriggsA black-enamelled cooking range provided hot water for general washing and the zinc bathtub.
+A black-enamelled cooking range provided hot water for general washing and the zinc bathtub.
 The stone sink in the kitchen had only a cold water tap and a bar of red carbolic soap.
 A pot hot water 'bottle' provided some heat at bedtime.
 The cold stone floor had only a rug or two for comfort and the only toilet was outside, across the yard and supplied with torn pieces of newspaper.

-Uncle Alf (right) was a man of dignity and great character.
-An employee of Durran's blacking works, which continues to this day, and someone who always stood his ground.
+Uncle Alf (right) was a man of dignity and great character, an employee of Durran's blacking works and someone who always stood his ground.
 He was a Methodist lay-preacher and a man of good learning, as he used to borrow books from a local schoolmaster.
 Very old visitors to my website might remember this picture and Alf's wily ways.
-It was taken in the 'Blue Ball' pub, which later became Thurlstone's British Legion.
+It was taken in the 'Blue Ball' pub, which later became Thurlstone British Legion.
 A framed copy of this same picture was in there until it closed.
+After being derelict for many years, the building was converted into flats in the 1980s by a New Zealander and renamed 'Skyliner'.
+That was also his CB-radio handle.
+After he died in strange circumstances, his relatives were not traced.